AshitomW/SimplefolioDB/README.md

 ## Note

-This is a practice project intended for learning purposes.
-It implements basic database operations and is not suitable for managing real investment portfolios or financial data.
+This is a practice project designed for learning purposes, demonstrating basic database operations.
+It is not intended for managing real investment portfolios or financial data in any capacity.

 ## Usage